Ink Genie's Commitment To Be An

 How Can I Reduce My Environmental Footprint When Purchasing Ink Cartridges?

-You are already part of this process, by simply choosing to buy ink and toner supplies from Ink Genie, an environmentally responsible ink cartridge selling company, you are supporting and encouraging this process and therefore making a positive environmental impact.
+You are already part of our reduction efforts by simply choosing to buy ink and toner supplies from Ink Genie, an environmentally responsible ink cartridge selling company.

-Even though you are already part of this movement, we encourage you to take extra actions at home, starting by reusing the packaging material we send you at home, depositing the ink cartridges trash in the corresponding recycling bin at a recycling center and avoid wasting paper.
+We also encourage you to take extra actions at home, starting by reusing the packaging material we send you at home, depositing the ink cartridges at a recycling center when they are empty and avoid wasting paper when printing.